rachelingram/CodeSamples/README.md

 This repository contains code samples of HTML, SCSS, JavaScript, and PHP.

 <h2>JavaScript</h2>
 The first sample, sample.js, contains a function from a thrift store website called Thrifty.
-The function hides or displays products by class name so that Thrifty shoppers can filter their search results.<br/>
+The function hides or displays products by class name so Thrifty shoppers can filter their search results.<br/>

 <h2>PHP</h2>
 The second sample, sample.php, has the code for a custom field in WordPress.
 This custom field allows the site's administrators to add a featured selection to their page by dynamically pulling in post information.